 - 4 cups of low sodium broth, such as vegetable or chicken

 - 2–3 cups of diced vegetables, which may be frozen

 - Add the broth, diced tomatoes, and vegetables to a saucepan.

 - Bring the mixture to a boil.

-- Reduce the heat, and simmer until the vegetables are tender and cooked through, which should take around 10–15 minutes.
+- Reduce the heat and simmer until the vegetables are tender and cooked through.
+This should take around 10–15 minutes.

 - 1 avocado

 - 1 small tomato

 - whole grain tortilla chips or butter lettuce

 - Chop the tomato, onion, and cilantro, and add these to the mashed avocado.